ginstrom/paladin-novel/chapters/08_valley-of-hope.md

 Gond found himself stepping forward before he'd made a conscious decision.
 Something about the girl's determination, her refusal to surrender despite everything she'd endured, called to him.
 "She stays," he said simply.
 "Anyone Maera sends is welcome here."

 The words felt right in his mouth, weighted with certainty he didn't fully understand.
-Around the fire, the other refugees nodded their agreement, and Gond saw something shift in their faces—a recognition of his authority that went beyond mere survival.
+Around the fire, the others their agreement, and Gond saw something shift in their faces—a recognition of his authority that went beyond mere survival.

-After that, they continued to come in ones, twos, and threes, with similar stories for the most part: escaped slaves, peasants fleeing cruel masters, apprentices put out by their masters.
-Another commonality to all the refugees was a name mentioned: Maera.
-She had started sending refugees on to them.
+After that, refugees continued to arrive in ones, twos, and threes, with similar stories for the most part: escaped slaves, peasants fleeing cruel masters, apprentices put out by their masters.
+Another commonality to all the refugees was the name they mentioned: Maera.
+She was sending refugees on to them.
 Where she sent them before nobody knew.

 Sim took charge of the refugees, arranging shelter, and giving them tasks to keep the group fed and prepare for the coming seasons.

 ***

-Three weeks after finding the valley, Gond, Lira and Pell were out hunting.
+Three weeks after finding the valley, Gond, Lira and Pell were out hunting a day's march from the valley.
 When Pell started down what appeared to be a clear trail, Gond's hand shot out, stopping him.
 Bird calls had shifted to warning silence, and his shoulders tensed as if invisible hands had gripped them.
 The hair on his arms stood on end.

 "Wait."

 Pell frowned, scanning the area.
 "Looks clear to me."

-He studied the path more carefully, noting how the grass lay too flat, how no birds sang in the nearby trees.
-"There."
-He pointed to a barely visible depression in the earth.
-"There was a camp here.
-They buried the fire pit there.
-And there's fresh horse dung beyond those rocks."
+"Just wait," repeated Gond.
+"There's something..."

 Within minutes, dust clouds appeared on the horizon.
 An armed party, moving fast along the very route Pell had suggested.